zhmcclient/zhmc-ansible-modules/docs/gen/common_return_values.rst

 stdout_lines
 ````````````
-When c(stdout) is returned, Ansible always provides a list of strings, each containing one item per line from the original output.
+When `stdout` is returned, Ansible always provides a list of strings, each containing one item per line from the original output.

 .. _internal_return_values: